Dr. Alex Levant

 Contact InformationEmail: firstname.lastname@example.org

-His areas of research include critical media theory, political economy of communication, cultural studies, globalization, social movements, and critical 'race' theory, among others.
+His areas of research include critical media theory, cultural studies, globalization, and social movements.

-He heads the Activity Theory Project -- a SSHRC-funded two-year inquiry that aims to trace the development of Activity Theory (AT) worldwide and to place it in dialogue with other methods for the study of subjectivity at the intersection of social and political thought and critical media theory.
+He heads the Activity Theory Project - a SSHRC-funded two-year inquiry that aims to trace the development of Activity Theory (AT), an interdisciplinary methodological approach to the study of the origin and development of the mind, identity, and the self.
+Its core proposition is that these are neither strictly biological nor discursive phenomena, but develop only in the context of specific social practices - activities in which individuals are embedded.
+The objective of the project is to produce an account of the development of this body of thought and to place it in dialogue with other methods for the study of subjectivity at the intersection of social and political thought and critical media theory.

 Activity Theory Links:

 Laboratory for Comparative Human Cognition at UC San Diego:

 Center for Activity Theory and Developmental Work Research: